 What are lung carcinoid tumors?

-Lung carcinoid tumors are an uncommon type of tumor that starts in the lungs.
+Lung carcinoid tumors (also known as lung carcinoids) are uncommon tumors that start in the lungs.
 They tend to grow slower than other types of lung cancers.
 They are made up of special kinds of cells called neuroendocrine cells.

 To understand lung carcinoid tumors, it helps to know something about the normal structure and function of the lungs, as well as the neuroendocrine system.

-The lungs are 2 sponge-like organs in your chest cavity.
+The lungs are 2 sponge-like organs in your chest.
 Your right lung has 3 sections, called lobes.
 The left lung has 2 lobes.
 It is smaller because the heart takes up more room on that side of the body.
-The lungs bring air in and out, taking in oxygen and getting rid of carbon dioxide gas, a waste product of the body.

 When you breathe in, air enters through your mouth and nose and goes into your lungs through the trachea (windpipe).
-The trachea divides into tubes called the bronchi (singular, bronchus), which divide into smaller branches called the bronchioles.
+The trachea divides into tubes called the bronchi (singular, bronchus), which enter the lungs and divide into smaller branches called the bronchioles.
 At the end of the bronchioles are tiny air sacs known as alveoli.

 A thin lining called the pleura surrounds the lungs.
 The pleura protects your lungs and helps them slide back and forth as they expand and contract during breathing.
-The space inside the chest that contains the lungs is called the pleural cavity.
+The space inside the chest that contains the lungs is called the pleural space (or pleural cavity).

 The diffuse neuroendocrine system